prolic/HumusAmqp/README.md

 ### AMQP-Extension

-1) Currently the latest master of php-amqp is recommended, if you encounter any problems with the amqp extension, check their issue tracker, first.
+1) We recommend using php-amqp >=v1.7.1 or compiling it from master, if you encounter any problems with the amqp extension, check their issue tracker, first.

 The ext-amqp driver is the most performant.
 Benchmarks are added soon.